 Ready to advance from lake paddleboarding to the river?
 Surprisingly, SUP’ing on the river can be even easier than on a still-water lake.
 The river keeps you moving, so you have to steer less and can just relax while the board flows along with the river naturally.
 The Colorado River in the springtime can be a little bumpy in a few sections, but nothing significant – just bend your knees.
 As summer progresses, the water becomes even more shallow and slow.

-If you want to go paddleboarding but you don’t have a paddleboard, Grand Junction Adventures has you covered!
-Their convenient rental kiosks are located at Las Colonias Park, James M. Robb State Park – Connected Lakes Section, and Highline Lake State Park.
-Their helpful, experienced staff and professional guides are happy to share tips and tricks to ensure your float trip is fun, safe, and memorable.
+If you're looking to get out on a paddleboard, check out either Palisade Cycle & Shuttle or Grand Junction Adventures to get you set up for a day on the water!
+For an exciting float, stop by Palisade Cycle & Shuttle to rent your gear for a ride on the Colorado River.
+If you prefer a relaxing float, Grand Junction Adventures offers convenient rental kiosks at Las Colonias Park, James M. Robb State Park – Connected Lakes Section, and Highline Lake State Park.
+Both have helpful and experienced staff, who are happy to share tips and tricks to ensure your float trip is fun, safe, and memorable.

 Oh, boy, did you come to the right place!
 Fishing in Grand Junction is both abundant and diverse.
 Some excellent fishing locations that are close by are any of the James M. Robb Colorado River State Parks.
 This 35-mile network of trails and parks includes Corn Lake, Red Rocks Lake and Island Acres, which are not only great for fishing but for other Colorado water activities like birdwatching, swimming and lakeside hiking as well.
 These lakes are stocked with catfish, carp, bass, bluegill, and rainbow trout.
 So cast your line and cross your fingers that they are hungry!